LLDM-Doom-Modding/ZChecker/README.md

 - `zcev map2` or `zcev level2`.
 Warp to the `Everything_simple` map.

-Note: the Everything map may be outdated in the beta versions of the project.
-It's recommended to use `Everything_simple` instead.
+Note: the Everything map may be outdated in the beta versions of the project, so, if you're using one of them, it's recommended to warp to the `Everything_simple` instead.

 ## General notes